-Anyone considering admission to the Seminary should formally apply as early as possible, but at least two months prior to the desired date of enrollment.
+Anyone considering admission to the Seminary should formally apply as early as possible, but no later than the second week of July.
 Applications received within two months prior to intended enrollment will be assessed a late fee and are not guaranteed to be considered by the Dean of Admissions in time for desired enrollment.
 To apply for admission in the Master of Divinity program applicants must complete the following:

 - Obtain an application packet from the Seminary or website.

 - Distribute reference forms to be completed and mailed directly to the Registrar’s Office.

 - Arrange for official transcripts from undergraduate and/or previous graduate school (even if no program was completed) to be sent directly from the institution to the Registrar’s Office.